unitypark/aws-serverless-demos/apigw-lambda-clean-architecture/README.md

 ### Layers
 ![Example](./docs/cleanarch.jpg)
+Yellow layers are **optional**, if you don't want to user fiber or other routing framework.
+Then you could simplify your design simply with only 3 layers (Repository, Service and Handler).

 ## ✨ Usecase
 Architecture is simple.
 CDK defines an ApiGateway with single endpoint of **employees**.
 To this endpoint lambda functions are attached to run CRUD operations with DynamoDB.